348 hours, 1 term, 4 months

 Maximum class size: 10

-The Nursing Assistant diploma program provides instruction in basic nursing assistant skills and principles of restorative care.
+The Nursing Aide diploma program provides instruction in basic nursing assistant skills and principles of restorative care.
 The overall objective is to provide the training necessary to deliver caring service and respect to residents of a care facility.
 Students participate in a clinical experience.
-Nursing Assistant is a Program of Study participant.
+Nursing Aide is a Program of Study participant.